↑

 JOIN OUR COMMUNITY!

-JOIN OUR COMMUNITY AND RECEIVE THE MY SELF-CARE STARTER GUIDE!
+JOIN OUR COMMUNITY AND RECEIVE THE SELF-CARE STARTER GUIDE AS A THANK-YOU!

-Subscribing via email is the best way to stay connected to all of the great stuff happening here on My Life Nurse.
+Subscribing via email is the best way to stay connected to all of the great stuff happening here at My Life Nurse.

-The My Life Nurse Newsletter contains nursing advice not seen anywhere on the blog!
+My Life Nurse Newsletters contain nursing advice, devotionals, and self-care tips not seen anywhere on the blog!

-I send lots of freebies along with Scripture-based self-care motivation, caregiving & healthcare how-to’s, product and service reviews, devotionals, and tons of encouragement in my newsletters.
-I spend a lot of time creating my newsletters and many readers tell me it is the light in their week!
+I send lots of freebies along with Scripture-based self-care motivation, health and wellness tips and updates, product and service reviews, caregiving/ relationship tips, devotionals, and tons of encouragement in my newsletters.
+I spend a lot of time creating my newsletters, and many readers tell me it is the light in their week!

 Yes!
-Grab My Guide
+Grab My Self-care Starter Guide!

-Copyright ©2021, My Life Nurse.
+Copyright ©2026, My Life Nurse.
 All Rights Reserved.
+Privacy Policy

 Design by Pixel Me Designs